 Making your own burger out of elk is easy and fun; my kids love the sounds meat makes when it goes through the grinder.

-Start with a grinder designated for the task, or, if you already have a Kitchen Aid mixer, you can purchase a grinding attachment.
+Start with a grinder designated for the task, like one of Westons, or, if you already have a Kitchen Aid mixer, you can purchase a grinding attachment.
 I’ve used the latter a number of times, and it works okay, albeit a bit slow.
 But if you’re going to do this every year and venture into sausage territory, consider buying a designated grinder.

 Before you begin grinding, consider adding some sort of fat to your elk meat to hold it together on the grill—and add great flavor.
 Some hunters swear they will never taint their healthy, free-range organic meat with pork or beef fat.
 Fine, and if you’re new to this, try it both ways.